Gene Roddenberry: Early life and career

 He was posted to Bellows Field, Oahu, to join the 394th Bomb Squadron, 5th Bombardment Group, of the Thirteenth Air Force, which flew the Boeing B-17 Flying Fortress.

-On August 2, 1943, while flying B-17E-BO, 41-2463, "Yankee Doodle", out of Espiritu Santo, the plane Roddenberry was piloting overshot the runway by 500 ft and crashed into trees, crushing the nose and starting a fire as well as killing two men: bombardier Sgt.
+On August 2, 1943, while flying B-17E-BO, 41-2463, "Yankee Doodle", out of Espiritu Santo, the plane Roddenberry was piloting overran the runway by 500 ft and crashed into trees, crushing the nose and starting a fire as well as killing two men: bombardier Sgt.
 John P. Kruger and navigator Lt.
 Talbert H. Woolam.
 The official report absolved Roddenberry of any responsibility.
 Roddenberry spent the remainder of his military career in the United States and flew all over the country as a plane crash investigator.
 He was involved in a second plane crash, this time as a passenger.
 He was awarded the Distinguished Flying Cross and the Air Medal.

 In 1945, Roddenberry began flying for Pan American World Airways, including routes from New York to Johannesburg or Calcutta, the two longest Pan Am routes at the time.
 Listed as a resident of River Edge, New Jersey, he experienced his third crash while on the Clipper Eclipse on June 18, 1947.
 The plane came down in the Syrian Desert, and Roddenberry, who took control as the ranking flight officer, suffered two broken ribs but was able to drag injured passengers out of the burning plane and led the group to get help.
 Fourteen (or fifteen) people died in the crash; eleven passengers required hospital treatment (including Bishnu Charan Ghosh), and eight were unharmed.
 Roddenberry resigned from Pan Am on May 15, 1948, and decided to pursue his dream of writing, particularly for the new medium of television.

 Roddenberry applied for a position with the Los Angeles Police Department on January 10, 1949, and spent his first sixteen months in the traffic division before being transferred to the newspaper unit.
-This became the Public Information Division, and Roddenberry became the Chief of Police's speech writer.
+That became the Public Information Division, and Roddenberry became the Chief of Police's speechwriter.
 In this position, he also became the LAPD liaison to the very popular Dragnet television series, providing technical advisors for specific episodes.
-He also did his first TV writing for the show, taking actual cases, and boiling them down to short screen treatments that would be fleshed out into full scripts by Jack Webb's staff of writers, and splitting the fee with the officers who actually investigated the real-life case.
+He did his first TV writing for the show, boiling actual cases down to short screen treatments that would be fleshed out into full scripts by Jack Webb's staff of writers; he split the fee with the officers who investigated the real-life case.
 He became then technical advisor for a new television version of Mr. District Attorney, which led to him writing for the show under his pseudonym "Robert Wesley".
 He began to collaborate with Ziv Television Programs and continued to sell scripts to Mr. District Attorney, in addition to Ziv's Highway Patrol.
 In early 1956, he sold two story ideas for I Led Three Lives, and he found that it was becoming increasingly difficult to be a writer and a policeman.
 On June 7, 1956, he resigned from the force to concentrate on his writing career.